All Articles

 September 8, 2025

 Long COVID is one of the toughest legacies of the pandemic.
-For some, symptoms don’t stop after the first infection, they continue for weeks or months, and in some cases become disabling.
-The NHS now recognises Long COVID as a condition, and thousands of people in the UK are seeking support.
+For many people, symptoms don’t stop after the first infection — they continue for weeks or months, and in some cases become disabling.
+The NHS now recognises it as a condition, and thousands of people across the UK are seeking diagnosis, treatment, and support.

 What is Long COVID?

-Long COVID is when symptoms continue more than four weeks after catching COVID-19.
-While most people recover in a couple of weeks, others are left with lasting health problems that affect energy, breathing, memory, and everyday life.
+It refers to symptoms that continue for more than four weeks after catching COVID-19.
+While most people recover within two weeks, others are left with long-lasting effects that impact energy levels, breathing, memory, and daily life.

 - Breathlessness or chest pain